evildrummer/RoomPrepper/README.md

 # RoomPrepper
 A simple script to create folders and a notes file.
-I use it for Tryhackme and Hackthebox
+I use it for TryhackMe and HackTheBox

 Before you start make sure that the following directories exist:
 ~/THM (for TryHackme)